floooh/oryol/code/Modules/Messaging/README.md

 The disadvantage with passing messages around by pointers is that - even though they are pooled - once the content of the message needs to be accessed, a cache miss is likely, since different message objects can be far away from each other in memory.
-This is why a more low-level system for computation work which works with plain message buffers will be more efficient.
+This is why a more low-level system which works with plain memory-buffers for passing data back and forth may be more efficient in some use cases.

 #### Protocols